 Have you received a fibromyalgia diagnosis?

-being that when more people are mis-diagnosed, it becomes more challenging to bring "accurate awareness" to fibromyalgia.
-And this can impede the
+being that when more people are misdiagnosed, it becomes more challenging to bring "accurate awareness" to fibromyalgia.
+This can impede the

 proper treatment for any other illness present.

 Another problem is self-diagnosis.
 A "self-diagnoser" might be one of those well disguised scammers who will try to sell you on the latest product to "cure" your fibromyalgia.

 Or, many times it is someone who actually self-diagnosed a long lasting pain as fibro and "cured" it with Blue EMU or a vitamin supplement.
 Then, they set themselves up as experts on fibro and recommend or worse, sell the cream as a fibro cure!

 I've seen this many times and actually had them come to my Facebook pages and comment that they had a cure!
 A formal medical diagnosis is critical.

 Here at LSWF, we offer many suggestions, solutions and lifestyle support while living with the complexity of fibromyalgia and related conditions, but never false cures.

 There are many pain syndromes, but fibromyalgia itself is unique and multi system, not merely pain, and that is why proper diagnosis is essential.

 Other parts of a thorough fibromyalgia exam include: